nathanrchn/perplexityai/README.md

 # perplexityai
-A python api for the website perplexity.ai
+A python api to use perplexity.ai